GRCDEV/ArduSim/help/setup.md

         cd $HOME/ardupilot/ArduCopter
         sim_vehicle.py -w

     Once fully loaded, use "Ctrl+C" to close the running program.
 The second line uses MAVProxy to finally build the multicopter executable file *arducopter* located in *$HOME/ardupilot/build/sitl/bin*.
 Copy that file next to the ArduSim .jar file, and also the file *$HOME/ardupilot/Tools/autotest/default_params/copter.param* to finish the setup process.
+If you plan to execute ArduSim in Eclipse, copy both files to the root of the Eclipse project and you will no longer need to search for them each time ArduSim opens.